My partner is really keen to go to Madagascar - tell me what’s so special?

 How do we travel around the country?

 Four-wheel drive vehicles are essential.
 Air Madagascar offers an extensive network of flights so it is possible to reach the most remote parts of the island in comfort.
-Note that Air Madagascar's flight schedules are (currently) changed on a regular basis, so our team will do the very best possible to work around sudden or unforseen changes to your itinerary.
+Note that Air Madagascar's flight schedules are (currently) changed on a fairly regular basis, so our team will do the very best possible to work around sudden or unforseen changes to your itinerary.
+Long drives on sometimes variable roads may be unavoidable if you want to experience the best of the island's contrasts.

 If there was one thing I shouldn’t miss, what would you recommend?